HamadaReda/HamadaReda/README.md

 # 💫 About Me:
-I’m a Full Stack Web Developer specializing in Java & Spring Boot on the backend and modern JavaScript frameworks like Angular and React on the frontend.<br>I build scalable, secure, and maintainable web applications with clean architecture and high-quality code.<br><br>My journey started by working with several technologies across the stack including HTML, CSS, Bootstrap, Tailwind, JavaScript, and frameworks like React, Angular, Laravel, and the MERN stack.
-Thanks to this diverse background, I can design and implement complete solutions from UI/UX to backend APIs and database modeling.<br><br>On the backend, I focus on Java, Spring Boot, RESTful APIs, JPA/Hibernate, and SQL/NoSQL databases such as MySQL, SQL Server, Oracle, and MongoDB.
-I have hands-on experience building authentication systems, dashboards, business logic layers, and fully integrated APIs.<br><br>I’m proficient in Git & GitHub, Docker, and follow Agile practices using tools like Jira to ensure smooth delivery and clean project structure.<br><br>I’m committed to continuous learning and improving my skills in problem-solving, data structures & algorithms, object-oriented programming, system design, and professional communication.<br>My goal is to become a highly skilled Full Stack Java Developer capable of building enterprise-level applications.
+I am a Full Stack Web Developer specializing in Java and Spring Boot for backend development, with some experience in React and Angular.
+I build scalable, secure, and maintainable web applications with clean architecture and high-quality code.

+I have worked with core web technologies like HTML, CSS, Bootstrap, Tailwind, and JavaScript, and I can implement complete solutions from backend APIs to database modeling.

+On the backend, I focus on Java, Spring Boot, RESTful APIs, JPA/Hibernate, and SQL/NoSQL databases including MySQL, SQL Server, Oracle, and MongoDB.
+I have hands-on experience building authentication systems, dashboards, business logic layers, and fully integrated APIs.

+I am familiar with Git, GitHub, and Docker, and follow Agile practices using Jira for structured project delivery.
+I am committed to continuous learning in problem-solving, data structures & algorithms, object-oriented programming, system design, and professional communication.

+My goal is to become a highly skilled Full Stack Java Developer capable of building enterprise-level applications.

 ## 🌐 Socials: